Maurizio Sarri: Chelsea

 On 14 July 2018, Sarri was appointed head coach of Chelsea, replacing Antonio Conte who was sacked the day before.
 In his first competitive game on 5 August, the team lost the Community Shield 2–0 to Manchester City at Wembley Stadium.
 The following week, he recorded his first win as Chelsea manager in a 3–0 league win away to Huddersfield Town.
 Sarri became the first head coach or manager to remain undefeated throughout his first 12 Premier League fixtures, until 24 November, where they lost 3–1 to Tottenham Hotspur.

 During the 2019 EFL Cup Final against holders Manchester City, with the match at 0–0 and a penalty shootout imminent, Sarri called for goalkeeper Kepa Arrizabalaga to be substituted off for Willy Caballero; formerly of City, and whose penalty saves won City the same competition in 2016.
 However, Arrizabalaga refused to be substituted.
 An irate Sarri nearly stormed into the stadium tunnel, and was later held back by Chelsea defender Antonio Rüdiger from confronting the keeper.
 Chelsea went on to lose the shoot-out 3–4.
 After the game, both Arrizabalaga and Sarri said that the situation was a misunderstanding, with Sarri believing that Arrizabalaga was too injured with a cramp to continue, but Arrizabalaga felt okay to continue.
 On 29 May, Sarri won his first major trophy as a manager after Chelsea beat Arsenal 4–1 in the 2019 UEFA Europa League Final in Baku.
 Chelsea managed to win the title undefeated throughout the entirety of the Europa League campaign.

-At the end of the 2018–19 season, Chelsea announced that Sarri was departing to become manager of Juventus, with the club statement also mentioning his desire to be closer to his elderly parents in Italy.
-Frank Lampard was his successor.
+At the end of the 2018–19 season, Chelsea announced that Sarri was departing (Frank Lampard was his successor) to become manager of Juventus, with the club statement also mentioning his desire to be closer to his elderly parents in Italy.

 Juventus

 On 16 June 2019, Juventus announced the signing of Sarri on a three-year contract.
 In August 2019, he was treated for pneumonia; he would miss the first two matches of the 2019–20 season over Parma and Napoli.
 Under Sarri's management, Juventus participated in the 2019 Supercoppa Italiana on 22 December, following their league title victory in the previous season, where they lost 1–3 against Lazio at the King Saud University Stadium in Riyadh.
 On 17 June 2020, Juventus suffered a 4–2 penalty shoot defeat to Sarri's former club Napoli in the Coppa Italia Final, following a 0–0 draw after regulation time.
 On 26 July, Juventus secured a ninth straight Serie A title with a 2–0 home win over Sampdoria.
 The result saw Sarri win his first major trophy in Italian football.
 On 8 August 2020, Sarri was sacked by the club following a round of 16 exit in the Champions League.